inducer/pytato/doc/design.rst

 Computation and Results
 -----------------------

--   Results of computations are either implement the :class:`~Array` interface or are a :class:`~DictOfNamedArrays`.
+-   Results of computations either implement the :class:`~Array` interface or are a :class:`~DictOfNamedArrays`.
     The former are referred to as :term:`array expression`\ s.
 The union type of both is referred to as an :term:`array result`.